wp-plugins/custom-metadata/readme.txt

 = Object Types =

 The main idea behind this plugin is to have a single API to work with regardless of the object type.
-Currently, Custom Metadata Manager works with `user`, `comment` and any built-in or custom post types, e.g. `post`, `page`, etc.
+Currently, Custom Metadata Manager works with `user`, `comment` and any built-in or custom post types, e.g. `post`, `page`, etc. Since version 0.4 of the plugin, option pages are also supported.

 = Registering your fields =

-For the sake of performance (and to avoid potential race conditions), always register your custom fields in the `admin_init` hook.
+For the sake of performance (and to avoid potential race conditions), always register your custom fields in the `admin_menu` hook.
 This way your front-end doesn't get bogged down with unnecessary processing and you can be sure that your fields will be registered safely.
 Here's a code sample:

 `
-add_action( 'admin_init', 'my_theme_init_custom_fields' );
+add_action( 'admin_menu', 'my_theme_init_custom_fields' );

-function my_theme_ainit_custom_fields() {
+function my_theme_init_custom_fields() {
 	if( function_exists( 'x_add_metadata_field' ) && function_exists( 'x_add_metadata_group' ) ) {
 		x_add_metadata_field( 'my_field', array( 'user', 'post' ) );
 	}